hiddencilantro/paperless-paper-chart-EMR/README.md

 * when using omniauth, is there a downside to skipping validations instead of generating a random password every time (i.e. SecureRandom.hex())?
 * pull birthday and gender from Google OAuth [prevent OAuth users from intercepting other patients' accounts]
 * encounter -> accepts_nested_attributes_for -> reject_if: :all_blank -> validate to prevent persisting encounter when nested attributes are rejected
-* breadcrumb containing patient name is impacted if we error while editing name
+* breadcrumb w/ patient name can change if we error while editing name fields
-* authorization key

 ///to implement next:
 * Apppintment class